Maleick/Cobalt-Docker/README.md

 ## Credits & Kudos

-- **Cobalt Strike**: This project is based on the Cobalt Strike software by Strategic Cyber LLC.
+- **Cobalt Strike**: This project is based on the Cobalt Strike software by Fortra.
 You must have a valid license to use Cobalt Strike.
 - **Docker**: Thanks to the Docker community for providing the tools and documentation that make containerization easy.
 - **Inspiration**: This project was heavily inspired by the following repositories and resources:
   - [White Knight Labs docker-cobaltstrike](https://github.com/WKL-Sec/docker-cobaltstrike) (which itself is based on [warhorse/docker-cobaltstrike](https://github.com/warhorse/docker-cobaltstrike))